 - Keep the title to around 55 to 60 characters.
 That way, it won’t get cut off on the SERP.
 (Use a WordPress plugin like Yoast to see how it’ll appear in the SERPs.)

-Meta descriptions are no longer a direct search engine ranking factor, which means Google doesn’t use this in its ranking decisions.
+OK so, technically, meta descriptions are no longer a direct search engine ranking factor.
+This means Google doesn’t use this in its ranking decisions.

 Here are a few ways to optimize your meta description to get users to click: